mackelab/sbi_joss/paper.md

 Conor Durkan was supported by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh.

-We are grateful to Artur Bekasov, George Papamakarios and Iain Murray for making `nflows` [@nflows-repo] available, a package for normalizing flows-based density estimation which `sbi` leverages extensively.
+We are grateful to Artur Bekasov, George Papamakarios and Iain Murray for making `nflows` [@nflows-repo] available, a package for normalizing flow-based density estimation which `sbi` leverages extensively.

 # References